bootscore/bs-contact-form-7/README.md

 ## Installation

 1. Download and install [Contact Form 7](https://wordpress.org/plugins/contact-form-7/)
-2. Download and install bS Contact Form 7 plugin
+2. Download and install bs Contact Form 7 plugin
 3. Set up your forms with HTML markup as below and replace them with your data

 ## HTML Markup